Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 The rotator cuff is a group of muscles and tendons that support the shoulder.

-These muscles and tendons in your shoulder work together to stabilize and move your joint.
+These muscles and tendons in your shoulder work together to stabilize and move your joints.

-The rotator cuff runs from the top of your upper arm bone (the humerus) to the shoulder blade.
+The rotator cuff runs from the top of your upper arm bone (the humerus) to your shoulder blade (scapula).

 What Is A Rotator Cuff Tear?

-- Tendinitis: inflammation of the rotator cuff due to overuse, a common injury in tennis players and other sports that use repetitive shoulder motion.
+For this reason, it’s a common injury amongst tennis players and other athletes who use repetitive shoulder motion.

-- Bursitis: inflammation of the bursa, which are the fluid-filled sacs located between the tendons of your rotator cuff and your shoulder bones.
+In shoulder bursitis, the inflammation develops in your bursa, which are the fluid filled sacs located between the tendons of your rotator cuff and your shoulder bones.

 Rotator Cuff Injury Symptoms